step-code01/V2-Architecture/README.md

 ---

 ## Architecture Evolution
+Update: The latest real-time version of Througline built with frameworks is in experimentation phase.
+Early stages of experimentations and minor versions at [PSD-V2.0R](https://github.com/step-code01/PSD_v2.0R), [V1R](https://github.com/step-code01/V1R_Throughline).
+Here's the demo of me explaining the architecture about it and how it works.

 This is not the first version.
 It's the result of 7 months and 5 approaches, each failure redefining what the problem actually was.
 The below table only showcases major architectural changes and WHY.